 It seems that Google Cloud (which powers various businesses and applications and devices) suffered an outage on early June, 2019.
-And, as when these sorts of things happen, the online outrage begins.
+And, as when these sorts of things happen, the online shock, surprise, and (of course) outrage begins.

-Here's a shot of a tweet that a friend sent my way:
+Here’s a text of a tweet that a friend sent my way:

 Once again, evidence for a point that I’ve been trying to hammer home for a few years now.
 That point?
 Smart devices aren’t smart.
 At all.
 I mean, how can they be?